altamash2107/eks-assignment-2bcloud/README.md

 All infrastructure code is located in the `infra/` directory.

+### Note on Terraform Automation
+Currently, Terraform provisioning is executed manually.
+To fully align with CI/CD best practices, automating infrastructure provisioning via GitHub Actions is a planned enhancement.

 ### Steps to Setup Infrastructure

 1. **Create a new Terraform workspace**